 Much is made of the Fighting McCooks of Ohio, seventeen first cousins who served the Union in various ways.
-Their exploits in some level are known to many in the Civil War community, from Private Charles M. McCook, killed at First Bull Run, to Alexander McDowell McCook, luckless corps commander in the Army of the Ohio/Cumberland.
-There is another Ohio family that deserves equal accolades, even if their accomplishments were on a lessor scale.
+Their exploits on some level are known to many in the Civil War community, from Private Charles M. McCook, killed at First Bull Run, to Alexander McDowell McCook, luckless corps commander in the Army of the Ohio/Cumberland.
+There is another Ohio family that deserves equal accolades, even if their accomplishments were on a lesser scale.

 Henry (Heinrich) Kumler, born in 1775 in Berks County, Pennsylvania, would marry another Pennsylvania native, Susannah Wengert on September 5th, 1797.
 The name Kumler is most likely derived from kämmerer, a German word that means chamberlain, which is a person in charge of a noble household.
 Henry Kumler’s father Hans Jacob was born in Maisprach, Switzerland, while his mother, Elizabeth Jung, was from Bottmingen, also in Switzerland.
 Susannah’s father Joseph was another native Swiss.
-It is unknown where Susannah's mother, Maria Rubi Amwig, was from, but most likely she too was of Swiss heritage.
+It is unknown where Susannah's mother, Maria Rubi Amwig, was born, but most likely she too was of Swiss heritage.

 By 1822 Henry and Susannah would move to Ohio, settling in Wayne Township, Butler County.
 They would have over fifty years together before Henry died in 1854.
 He was of German Reformed Church background and left this denomination in 1811.
 He became a minister in the Miami Conference of the United Brethren in Christ Church.
 He usually preached in German.
 He was elected Bishop in 1825.
-The Kumlers produced numerous offspring, most of whom lived to adulthood.
+The Kumlers in general produced numerous offspring, most of whom lived to adulthood.
 Henry and Susannah themselves would have twelve children.
 It was from nine of these twelve children that twenty-four of their grandsons would go to war.

 The second eldest child of Henry and Susannah was Henry Jr., born in 1801, and who would marry Maria Christina Zeller in 1820.
 Of their ten children, Jesse B. (1832-1918) and Samuel E. (1839-1910) would serve the Union.
 Jesse would muster in as a private with Company I of the 31st Ohio Volunteer Infantry (OVI) on September 19th, 1861, and muster out of service about a year later.
 During his year of service, he would transfer from Company I to the regimental band.
 Younger brother Samuel would be a commissary sergeant in Company H of the 15th United States Infantry.
 Both Jesse and Samuel are buried in Woodland Cemetery and Arboretum in Dayton, Ohio.